Meifeng1510/LuauDocs/LuauGarbageCollectorInDepth.md

    - If an upvalue points to a dead thread or an invalid location, it is closed, and its reference is unlinked.

 5. **GC Coloring Scheme**
-   - **White0 and White1**: Objects allocated during the GC cycle are initially white.
-During the atomic phase, objects that were marked as white in the previous marking phase are considered unreachable and are flagged for collection.
-   - **Gray and Black Objects**: During the atomic phase, all objects that are gray are fully processed, and no gray objects should remain by the end of this phase.
-All reachable objects should be black, while unreachable objects should remain white.
    - **Differentiating Allocations**: The GC uses a three-bit color encoding (`white0`, `white1`, and black) to track objects and differentiate between those allocated in the current or previous GC cycle, ensuring that the sweep phase only collects objects that are truly unreachable.
+   - **White0 and White1**: Objects marked as white are considered unreachable and are flagged for collection.
+To differentiate between objects allocated during the current GC cycle and those remaining from the previous cycle, the GC uses two states: `white0` and `white1`.
+   - **Gray Objects**: Gray objects are those that are still being processed and have all three bits unset.
+This allows the GC to track the "current" white state by flipping the white bit during the atomic stage, distinguishing between objects that were allocated in the previous GC cycle and those allocated in the current cycle.
    - **Exclusive Bit Encoding**: The three bits used to encode object colors are exclusive, meaning each object can only be one of the following:
      - **white0**: An object allocated in the current GC cycle that is still considered unreachable.
      - **white1**: An object allocated in a previous GC cycle that is still considered unreachable.
      - **black**: An object that is reachable and fully processed.
-   - **Gray Objects**: Gray objects are those that are still being processed and have all three bits unset.
-This allows the GC to track the "current" white state by flipping the white bit during the atomic stage, distinguishing between objects that were allocated in the previous GC cycle (`white1`) and those allocated in the current cycle (`white0`).
+   - **Gray and Black Objects**: During the atomic phase, all objects that are gray are fully processed, and no gray objects should remain by the end of this phase.
+All reachable objects should be black, while unreachable objects should remain white.
 6. **Reduced GC Pauses and Optimizations**
    - **Optimized Atomic Steps**: To minimize GC pause times, the atomic phase has been optimized to handle only the necessary operations.
 The **remarking phase** reduces the need for rescanning modified objects, and **coroutine incremental marking** limits active coroutine rescans.
-   - **Efficient Weak Table Shrinking**: Shrinkable weak tables help manage object caches more efficiently, reducing memory overhead and improving performance.
+   - **Efficient Table Shrinking**: Shrinkable tables (`"s"` flag in `__mode`) help manage object caches more efficiently, reducing memory overhead and improving performance.

 ---